Instructions for Students

 What is the Shapiro Summer Research Program?

-• 8-10 weeks of mentored research conducted in the summer between M1 and M2 years.
+• 8-10 weeks of mentored research for UW SMPH students, conducted in the summer between M1 and M2 years.

 • Any hypothesis-driven project in basic science, clinical, translational, health services, population/public health, or global health is eligible.